BeratE/GhostWheel/README.md

 * Resistance to movement (linear damping)
 * Finetunable feel (force, damping, mass)

+## 🧪 Current Limitations / Unsupported Features
+* ❌ No animation system yet
+* ❌ No event trigger logic (in progress)
+* ❌ No UI/Dialog/Inventory/Item systems (planned)
+* ❌ No visual scripting for triggers
+* ❌ No support for hexagonal maps or staggered projections

 ## 🛠 Immediate To-Do
 * Basic animation support